-Students who transfer to Antioch College with at least second-year status may be eligible for placement into the Co-Op Field Experience for Transfer Students (COOP 125T) course during their first term of enrollment and may have their prior work experience counted as one of the cooperative educational experiences required for a Bachelor's Degree.
-Co-Op Field Experience for Transfer Students is a 2-credit course that entails reading and reflective writing assignments about learning from work.
-This course must be taken concurrently with COOP 145 Foundations of Community Action: Preparation for Cooperative Education.
-In order to qualify for placement into COOP 125T, the following criteria must be met:
+Students who transfer to Antioch College with at least second-year status may be eligible for placement into the Field Experience for Transfer Students (EXPR 125T) course during their first term of enrollment and may have their prior work experience counted as one of the cooperative educational experiences required for a Bachelor's Degree.
+EXPR 125T entails a variety of engaging assignments that document and encourage reflection on the learning experience.
+This course is normally taken concurrently with EXPR 145.
+In order to qualify for placement into EXPR 125T, the following criteria must be met: